-Net income (loss) per common share consists of the following:
+Net income (loss) per common share consists of the followin

-2022 2021 Net income/(loss) (4,803) (20,152) Less: dividends on preferred shares (4,292) (4,212) Net loss attributable to common shareholders (9,095) (24,364) Weighted-average number of common shares outstanding: (in thousands) Basic 15 05/ 15.020 Common shares 15,854 15,930 Common shares held by the SIP Trust (231) (167) Contingently returnable common shares held in escrow (6,022) (8,452) 9,601 7,311 Diluted Dilutive effect of shares held by the SIP Trust 231 167 Dilutive effect of contingently returnable common shares held in escrow 6,022 8,452 15,854 15,930 Net income/(loss) per common share - Basic (0.95) (3.33) Net income/(loss) per common share - Diluted (0.95) (3.33)
+Net income/(loss)

+Less: dividends on preferred shares

+Net loss attributable to common shareholders

+Weighted-average number of common shares of (in thousands)

+Basic

+Common shares Common shares held by the SIP Trust

+Contingently returnable common shares held in

+Diluted

+Dilutive effect of shares held by the SIP Trust Dilutive effect of contingently returnable commo

+Net income/(loss) per common share - Basic Net income/(loss) per common share - Diluted market and delivering the common shares to the eligible participants upon vesting, for RSUs that were granted before 2022.

-&lt;sup>1On March 25, 2022, the Company completed the Consolidation of its common shares on a ratio of one post-consolidation share for every ten pre-consolidation shares.
+On March 25, 2022, the Company completed the Consolidation of its common shares on a ratio of one post-consolidation share for every ten pre-consolidation shares.
 The comparative number of common shares outstanding have been revised.

-&lt;sup>2The Company has the SIP Trust for the purposes of purchasing the Company's common shares in the open market and delivering the common shares to the eligible participants upon vesting, for RSUs that were granted before 2022.
+The Company has the SIP Trust for the purposes of purchasing the Company's common shares in the open

-&lt;sup>3In the case of a net loss, the impact of the shares pledged and other common shares subject to vesting conditions under share-based compensation programs on diluted net loss per common share will not be dilutive, therefore basic, and diluted net loss per common share are the same.
+In the case of a net loss, the impact of the shares pledged and other common shares subject to vesting conditions under sharebased compensation programs on diluted net loss per common share will not be dilutive, therefore basic, and diluted net loss per common share are the same.